Measuring content performance in a CX-driven world

 Ask yourself: Is your content strategy designed to improve your customer experience?

 A customer experience approach to content creation turns the what-why challenge on its head.
 It gives you a targeted content strategy that’s based on learnings from CX discovery research.
 By understanding the needs and ‘experience’ of your customers and prospects (the ‘why’), you can better understand what content you need to produce (the ‘what’).

-As part of CX discovery you will have gone through the process of customer experience journey mapping based on audience interviews and also uncovered the “moments of truth” your customers have.
+As part of CX discovery, you will have gone through customer experience journey mapping based on audience interviews and also uncovered the “moments of truth” your customers have.

 We see this every day in our CX work for our clients.
 For example, our CX discovery research for one client in the education sector identified that their customers had specific needs for content to help them across different stages of the customer journey.
 This basically provided an instruction manual for our content strategy to create the missing content to match these needs.
-As a result, the content production that followed was targeted and had clear focus and direction – we knew that the content was needed, and it was (as we expected) a great success.
+As a result, the content production that followed was targeted and had clear focus and direction, and it was (as we expected) a great success.

 Using data for additional insights

-Search data is also an important part of the CX discovery process and identifying and mapping out audience content needs using Google’s Micro-Moments will help you to further understand what content should be created and keep your audience at forefront of mind.
+Search data is also an important part of the CX discovery process.
+Identifying and mapping out audience content needs using Google’s Micro-Moments will help you understand what content should be created and keep your audience at the front of mind.